 A significant portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the near future.
-After this Registration Statement is effective and until such time that it is no longer effective, the registration statement registering such securities will permit the resale of these shares.
 This could cause the market price of our Common Stock to drop significantly, even if our business is doing well.
 Sales of a substantial number of shares of Common Stock in the public market could occur at any time.
-These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of the Common Stock or make it more difficult for you to sell your holdings at times and at prices that you determine are appropriate.
-Furthermore, we expect that, because there is a large number of shares being registered pursuant to the registration statement of which this prospectus forms a part, the Selling Securityholders thereunder will continue to offer the securities covered thereby for a significant period of time, the precise duration of which cannot be predicted.
-Accordingly, the adverse market and price pressures resulting from an offering pursuant to the registration statement may continue for an extended period of time.
-We may file additional registration statements to provide for the resale from time to time of restricted shares issued in connection with Closing of the Business Combination.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of the Common Stock or make it more difficult for you to sell your holdings at times and at prices that you determine are appropriate for an extended period of time.
 As restrictions on resale end and the registration statements are available for use, the market price of the Common Stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.

-The shares of Common Stock being registered for resale pursuant to this prospectus includes shares that were purchased at prices that may be significantly below the trading price of our Common Stock and the sale of which would result in the applicable Selling Securityholder realizing a significant gain even if other securityholders experience a negative rate of return.
+The shares of Common Stock being registered for resale pursuant to this prospectus includes shares that were purchased at prices that may be significantly below the trading price of our Common Stock and the sale of which would result in the Selling Stockholder realizing a significant gain even if other securityholders experience a negative rate of return.